 The FDA conducts a preliminary review of an NDA within 60 days of its receipt and informs the sponsor by the 74th day after the FDA's receipt of the submission to determine whether the application is sufficiently complete to permit substantive review.
 The FDA may request additional information rather than accept an NDA for filing.
 In this event, the application must be resubmitted with the additional information.
 The resubmitted application is also subject to review before the FDA accepts it for filing.
 Once the submission is accepted for filing, the FDA begins an in-depth substantive review.
 The FDA has agreed to certain performance goals in the review process of NDAs.
 Most such applications are meant to be reviewed within 10 months from the date of filing, and most applications for "priority review" products are meant to be reviewed within six months of filing.
-For applications of drug products that are not new molecular entities, FDA aims to conduct standard reviews within 10 months of receipt of the NDA and priority reviews within six months of receipt of the NDA.
+For applications of drug products that are not new molecular entities, FDA aims to conduct standard reviews within 10 months for cenipt of the NDA.
 The review process may be extended by the FDA for three additional months to consider new information or clarification provided by the applicant to address an outstanding deficiency identified by the FDA following the original submission.